M. J. Coldwell

-He is remembered mainly for helping to introduce "welfare state" policies to Canada, by persuading the Canadian government to introduce an Old Age Security programme, and child benefits during the mid-1940s.
-Coldwell turned down several offers to cross the floor and join the governing Liberal Party of Canada, including one offer that eventually would have made him the Prime Minister of Canada.
-After his defeat in 1958, he was offered a Senate appointment but declined it as well.
-He became a member of the Privy Council in 1964 and in 1967 became one of the initial inductees into the Order of Canada.
+Coldwell is remembered mainly for helping to introduce "welfare state" policies to Canada, by persuading the Liberal government to introduce an Old Age Security programme and child benefits during the mid-1940s.
+He turned down several offers to join the governing Liberals, including one offer that would have made him prime minister.
+After his defeat in 1958, he was offered an appointment to the Senate, but he declined this as well.
+In 1964 he was sworn into the Privy Council, and in 1967 he was one of the initial inductees into the Order of Canada.

 Early life

-Coldwell was born in Seaton, England on December 2, 1888.
-While Coldwell attended Exeter University (then called Royal Albert Memorial College), he met Norah Gertrude Dunsford in 1907, and in December 1909, they became engaged.
+Coldwell was born in Seaton, England on December 2, 1888, the son of Elizabeth (Farrant) and James Henry Coldwell.
+He attended Exeter University (then called Royal Albert Memorial College), where he met Norah Gertrude Dunsford in 1907, and in December 1909, they became engaged.
 Norah was born in 1888 and was the daughter of a wealthy newspaper proprietor, John Thomas Dunsford.
-Coldwell left in February 1910 to teach in Canada's Prairie provinces in 1910.
-He became a school teacher in New Norway, Alberta, and returned to the United Kingdom during his 1912 summer break.
-They were married at the Wembdon Church in Bridgwater, Somerset, England, on July 22.
+Coldwell left in February 1910 to teach in Canada's Prairie provinces.
+He became a school teacher in New Norway, Alberta, and returned to the United Kingdom during summer break in 1912.
+He and Norah were married at the Wembdon Church in Bridgwater, Somerset, England, on July 22.
 They honeymooned in England for two weeks and then sailed to Canada, where he continued teaching in Sedley, Saskatchewan.
-He then became known nationally as a leader of teachers' associations from 1924 to 1934.
+He was known nationally as a leader of teachers' associations from 1924 to 1934.

 Early political career

-He first ran for the Canadian House of Commons as a Progressive candidate in Regina in the 1925 federal election but was defeated.
+He first ran for the Canadian House of Commons as a Progressive candidate in Regina in the 1925 federal election but was unsuccessful.
 He was elected as a city councillor for Regina City Council and developed links with labour and farmers' organizations.

 In 1926, Coldwell organized the Independent Labour Party (ILP) in Saskatchewan.
 In 1929, The Farmers' Political Association and the ILP nominated three candidates for the provincial election, under the joint banner of the Saskatchewan Farmer–Labour party, with Coldwell leading it.
 The party fought the 1934 provincial election under Coldwell's leadership, and it won five seats in the Legislative Assembly of Saskatchewan, making it the official opposition to the Liberal government.
-Coldwell was defeated in his election bid.
+Coldwell himself was defeated in his bid for office.
 After the election, the party affiliated itself with the Co-operative Commonwealth Federation and became the Saskatchewan CCF.

 Elected MP

-In 1934, he became the CCF's first national secretary.
-In the 1935 federal election, Coldwell was elected to the House of Commons as Member of Parliament (MP) for the riding of Rosetown-Biggar.
-Coldwell also served as the CCF's national chairman from 1938 to 1942.
+In 1934, Coldwell became the CCF's first national secretary.
+In the 1935 federal election, he was elected to the House of Commons as Member of Parliament (MP) for the riding of Rosetown-Biggar.
+He also served as the CCF's national chairman from 1938 to 1942.
 He split with CCF leader J. S. Woodsworth when World War II broke out in 1939.
-Woodsworth, a pacifist, opposed the war effort, while Coldwell and the rest of the CCF caucus supported the war, and Coldwell's view was the party's official position.
+Woodsworth, a pacifist, opposed the war effort, while Coldwell and the rest of the CCF caucus supported it, as per the party's official position.